corgibytes/styleguide/content-style-guide/resources/03-integration-description-template.html.md

 ### Additional information and help

-Contains additional related links to videos, articles, or MailChimp resources.
+Contains additional related links to videos, articles, or Corgibytes resources.

 ### Support